Best Multi-Cookers 2025

 What is the CPSC

-That is the Consumer Product Safety Commission.
-They are the U.S. agency that forces recalls when products are dangerous.
-If a cooker sprays hot soup across the kitchen, the CPSC steps in to pull it from shelves.
+The Consumer Product Safety Commission is the U.S. agency that issues recalls when products are dangerous.
+If a cooker sprays hot soup across the kitchen, they step in.

 Why do multi-cookers say BURN

-That is a safety feature.
-It happens when the bottom overheats because there is not enough liquid or food is stuck.
-Deglaze after sautéing and keep sauces a little thinner.
+It’s a safety feature when the bottom overheats—usually not enough liquid or bits stuck after sautéing.
+Deglaze the pot and keep sauces a little thinner.

 Which size is best

-Six quart fits most people.
-Go eight quart if you are batch cooking or feeding a crowd.
+Six-quart fits most households.
+Go 8-quart for batch cooking or feeding a crowd.

 Can you can food in a multi-cooker